McDonough Gymnasium: Georgetown Hoyas

 To comply with public health restrictions in Washington, D.C., during the COVID-19 pandemic, the team played all of its home games during the 2020-2021 season at McDonough, the first time it had done so since the 1980-1981 season.
 The season included Georgetown's first home opener at McDonough since the 2001-2002 season, and by the time the team had played its first six home games it already had played more games at McDonough during a single season than any time since 1980-1981.
 No fans were allowed at the games, and 500 cardboard cut-outs of fans and their pets were placed in the stands instead.

 Kenner League

-McDonough Gymnasium has hosted the James "Jabbo" Kenner League — officially known as "Nike Pro City Summer League-Washington" since 2007 — every summer since the league's founding in 1982 except in 2020 and 2021, when the ongoing COVID-19 pandemic forced its cancellation.
-The only National Collegiate Athletic Association-sponsored summer basketball league in Washington, D.C., the Kenner League operates independently of Georgetown University, and provides an NCAA-structured environment in which Washington, D.C.-area high school and college players gain experience.
+The James "Jabbo" Kenner League — officially known as "Nike Pro City Summer League-Washington" since 2007 — provides a National Collegiate Athletic Association (NCAA)-structured environment in which Washington, D.C.-area high school and college players gain experience.
 It also includes "senior" games between teams consisting of former Georgetown players, visiting National Basketball Association players, and legendary players from Washington, D.C.-area playgrounds.
+It was the only NCAA-sponsored summer basketball league in Washington, D.C., from 1982 to 2023.
+Although the Kenner League operates independently of Georgetown University, McDonough Gymnasium hosted the league every summer from the league's founding in 1982 though 2019.
+In 2020 and 2021, the ongoing COVID-19 pandemic forced the Kenner League′s cancellation, but it returned to McDonough in 2022 and 2023.
+Over 200 Georgetown players participated in the Kenner League during its first three decades, and they continued to play in the league through 2023, when the Kenner League described itself as having a "deep tradition with Georgetown."
+However, disputes over money and a fraying relationship between Georgetown and Nike Pro City led Nike Pro City to move the 2024 Kenner League competition to A. C. Jordan Arena at Bowie State University in Prince George's County, Maryland, and no Georgetown players took part in 2024.